Beloin/DistributedGame/README.md

       them fails to respond.
     - This option will help when having a shared resource.
 1. Full distribuited option:
-    - Wont have any coordenator, each change in places should be spread across every client (see distributed algorithms).
+    - Won't have any coordenator, each change in places should be spread across every client (see distributed algorithms).
     - The places should be acted as a resource, so it can be the same across the clients.
-    - Will be slower, but wont need the voting algorithm.
+    - Will be slower, but won't need the voting algorithm.

 For both the implementations will be needed a "start" point.
 Which means a connecting point to enter to that distribuited group.